UNDERSTANDING THE IMPORTANCE OF HOW YOU SEE YOURSELF

 But here’s the good news: no matter how down you might feel about yourself right now, you have the power to change that narrative.
 Boosting your self-esteem takes practice and patience, but it is absolutely possible.
 Here are five strategies to try:

 1. Be kind to yourself: Imagine your best friend comes to you feeling really low about themselves.
 How would you respond?
 You’d probably listen with empathy, offer encouragement, and maybe even hug them.
 Now, imagine treating yourself with that same compassion.
-When you’re having a tough day, or you’ve made a mistake, try talking to yourself like you would to a dear friend.
+When you’re having a tough day or you’ve made a mistake, try talking to yourself like you would to a dear friend.
 Remind yourself that everyone struggles sometimes, and that’s okay.

-2. Surround yourself with positivity: The people we spend time with can greatly impact how we feel about ourselves.
+2. Surround yourself with positivity: The people we spend time with can significantly impact how we feel about ourselves.
 Seek friends and loved ones who lift you up and appreciate you for who you are.
 If people in your life constantly criticize or tear you down, it might be time to set some boundaries or reevaluate those relationships.
 You deserve to be around people who make you feel good about yourself.

 3. Celebrate your wins, big and small: We often get so focused on our big, long-term goals that we forget to acknowledge all the little victories along the way.
 However, research shows that celebrating those small wins can improve our motivation and self-confidence.
 So, break your big goals down into smaller, manageable steps.
 Each time you accomplish one, take a moment to pat yourself on the back.
 Recognizing your progress can help you build momentum and belief in yourself.